lilei1/Utilites/README.md

 # Utilites
-Here is the scripts or command lines I used frequently in multiple projects
+Here are the scripts or command lines I used frequently in multiple projects.